 - You don’t have a pre-existing injury that could complicate the severity of what occurred.

-Even in these seemingly simple circumstances, you may want to consider consulting with a Charlotte workers’ compensation attorney to fully understand your rights.
+Even in these seemingly simple circumstances, you may want to consider consulting with an attorney to fully understand your workers’ compensation rights.

-Here are some situations where hiring a Charlotte workers’ compensation lawyer is important to ensure you receive the benefits you are entitled to:
+Here are some situations where hiring an experienced workers’ compensation attorney is important to ensure you receive the benefits you are entitled to:

 Employer Denies the Injury Occurred in the Workplace

 Charlotte workers’ comp lawyers can assist in establishing a clear link between your injury and the workplace through an independent investigation of the accident.
-It is necessary to establish this link to be eligible to receive workers’ compensation benefits.
+It is necessary to establish this link to be eligible to receive workers’ compensation benefits in North Carolina.

 You Have a Relevant Pre-Existing Medical Condition